Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 In this section, the main objective is to analyze the probe incompatibility in the simultaneous estimation of phase and loss, by looking at the maximal achievable value of normalized total QFI $\mathcal{F}(\rhol)$ defined in \eqref{probe_incomp}.
 Recall that $\mathcal{F}(\rhol)=1$ represents no probe-incompatibility case, while $1/2$ means that half of the photons are used to estimate one parameter and half to estimate the other---for our problem involving two parameters, this is the strongest probe-incompatibility case.

-We will first make use of the fundamental bound discussed in Sec.~\ref{sec:probeincompbound} to provide necessary conditions the state needs to satisfy in order to achieve probe-compatiblity in simultaneous loss and phase estimation, before we proceed to the search of the optimal states.
+We will first make use of the fundamental bound discussed in Sec.~\ref{sec:probeincompbound} to provide necessary conditions the state needs to satisfy in order to achieve probe-compatiblity in simultaneous loss and phase estimation, and then proceed to search for the optimal states.